Skip to main content

 AutoGen

-ConversableAgent with conversation loops
+ConversableAgent with multi-agent conversations

 • Conversational agents that communicate via message passing

-• emphasizes agent-to-agent dialogue for task solving
+• emphasizes agent-to-agent dialogue and group chats for task solving

 • Microsoft-backed.